-One of the biggest reasons many military families do not save money is because they do not know where to start.
+One of the biggest reasons many military families do not save money is that they do not know where to start.
 While there are many different ways to find the money to save, here are 10 easy ways to help military families you work with as Personal Finance Managers (PFMs) get started now.

-The 52 Week Savings Challenge.
+The 52-Week Savings Challenge.

 Your client can start this saving strategy at any time of the year, as it does not have to align with the first week of the year.
 The great part of this savings strategy is if they follow it, your client will easily have saved $1,376 in only a year!
 Here is an example of a 52-week savings challenge: